Launch your business in 10 days!

 • Can be difficult to earn trust from visitors

-• Need a large online presence or strong marketing skills to be successful
+• Needs a large online presence or strong marketing skills to be successful

-Many businesses on this list you can start with less than $500, but you may have some challenges starting a landscaping business, pressure washing business, photography business, or vending machine business with such low cost.
+You can start many businesses on this list with less than $500, but you may have some challenges starting a landscaping business, pressure washing business, photography business, or vending machine business with such little money.
 Keep reading for more cheap startup businesses.

 3 Low-Cost Business Ideas with High Profit Potential